sassoftware/esp-studio-examples/Advanced/sailing/README.md

 ## Test the Project and View the Results

-This project includes connector orchestration.
-As a result, it is recommended that you do not use the **Publish** button in SAS Event Stream Processing Studio's test mode to publish events from CSV files to the Source windows.
+If you do not use the **Install example** button in SAS Event Stream Processing Studio, note that this project includes connector orchestration and as a result, it is recommended that you do not use the **Publish** button in SAS Event Stream Processing Studio's test mode to publish events from CSV files to the Source windows.
 Instead, edit the file paths in the publisher connectors in the Boat1, Boat2, Boat3, Boat4, and Areas_Of_Interest windows so that they refer to the location in your system where you placed the CSV files.
 For more information, see [SAS Help Center: Configure a File and Socket Connector](https://go.documentation.sas.com/doc/en/espcdc/default/espstudio/n0esv2n0cbbpgcn1r281krr1iv6q.htm#n0y87cwr7q5vo6n1qlfcey182vt6).

-The results for each window appear in separate tabs in test mode.
+When you test the project, the results for each window appear on separate tabs.
 The following figure shows the results for the Last_Speeding_Event tab:

 ![Last_Speeding_Event tab](img/Last_Speeding_Event.png "Last_Speeding_Event tab")